Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: The Quijote simulations

 \subsection{Data for Machine Learning}

 The architecture of our CNN will be discussed in Sec. \ref{ssec:MLarchitecture}.
-For the training part, we use the dark matter or halo distribution and we build images for our CNN as follows: first, we define the $40^3$ grids in a simulation box, while this size of a grid corresponds to $k = 0.25 \ h^{-1}$Mpc in Fourier space, and then we redistribute dark matter particles or halos to the cells by Nearest Gridding Point.
-As a result, we get the 3D images whose size is $40^3$ and each voxel value is the density of dark matter or halo in each cell.
+For the training part, we use the dark matter or halo distribution, and we build images for our CNN as follows: first, we define the $40^3$ grids in a simulation box, while this size of the grid corresponds to $k = 0.25\ \hmpc$ in Fourier space, and then we redistribute dark matter particles or halos to the cells by Nearest Gridding Point.
+As a result, we get the 3D images whose size is $40^3$, and each voxel value is the density of dark matter or halo in each cell.
+Note that this grid size is larger than the scale of the redshift distortion.
+In fact, we have tested our CNN using images in redshift space and found that the results do not change from those obtained using images in real space.